Shape attitudes.

 our political sensibilities matter

 Liberals and conservatives differ more than just inside the voting booth.
-Individuals on disparate ends of the political spectrum diverge emotionally, psychologically, and philosophically.
-These differences create irreconcilable world views, wherein individuals can be presented with identical information yet process it in different ways, ultimately receiving two fundamentally opposed messages.
-Understanding how political orientation impacts how messages are received allows us to design the most potent strategies for influencing opposing constituencies.
+Individuals on opposite ends of the political spectrum diverge emotionally, psychologically, and philosophically.
+These differences create irreconcilable world views, wherein people can be presented with identical information yet process it in disparate ways, ultimately receiving two fundamentally different messages.
+Understanding how political orientation impacts how messages are received allows us to design the most potent communication strategies for influencing opposing constituencies.

 principle 4: